andraugust/andraugust.github.io/notebook/airbus.md

 <center><img src="../airbus/ship_areas.png"></center>
 <br />

 The smallest is tiny, only 2 pixels.
-The largest is 25,904 pixels (4% of the image).
-Most are in the hundreds range:
+The largest is 25,904 pixels, about 4% of the image.
+Most are in the hundreds range.
+Here's a zoom-in:
 <br />
 <center><img src="../airbus/ship_areas_zoom.png"></center>
 <br />

 ## Modeling
-First we're going to classify images according to if they have ships or not.
-This way the localization model can train on a more relevant dataset containing only ships, and we can quickly generate empty masks for predicted no-ship images.
+To model, we'll train a binary classifier to indicate if an image has at least one ship or not, then we'll train a localization model on only images with ships.

-But before implementing the binary classifier, we're going to cut images into square quarters.
-The reason for doing this is because the localization model we'll use after the binary prediction is a Unet, and Unets are best trained on images that have approximately balanced pixel-wise classes per image.
-In our case pixels of no-ship significantly out-number pixels of ship.
-By cutting images into quarters the out-numbering will be lessened, and, on a practical side, batch sizes of 32 will fit in my GPU memory without having to down-sample and lose resolution.
+Before implementing the binary classifier, we're going to cut images into square quarters.
+This is so that the localization model can train on images that have a more balanced pixel-wise class distributions, i.e., the ratio of no-ship pixels to ship pixels will be closer to 0.5 (though it'll still be fairly far off).
+Also, by cutting images into quarters, batch sizes of 32 will fit in my GPU memory and it won't be necessary to down-sample images, which would cause resolution loss.

-One concern about quartering images, however, is that ships will get split across quarters, leaving behind a sliver that might be hard to detect.
+A concern about quartering images, however, is that ships will get split across quarters, leaving behind a sliver that might be hard to detect.
 Let's see how many ships get split:

 ```python
 rles = df['EncodedPixels'].tolist()